Xin00163/CV/Readme.md

 #### Communication
   In Makers Academy, I do pair programming with different people every day.
-For group project, I always insist on having stand- ups twice a day and switch roles after lunch break.
+For group project, I always insist on having stand-ups twice a day and switch roles after lunch break.
 For our final project, I suggest a learning diary where we keep record of what we did everyday to make sure everybody's on the same page.
 Effective communications definitely helped us to make our project a success.

 ## Projects